 Complex systems are characterized by their transversality.
 They affect many fields of study.
 This interdisciplinarity is reflected in the work areas of SCCS.
-These are very broad, ranging from the analysis of the impact of climate change to transport or even computational biology
+These are very broad, ranging from the analysis of the impact of climate change to transport or even computational biology.

 The SCCS research group actively collaborates with other centers and institutions.

-|Management and Economic policies
+|Management and economic policies

-Tourism is a very important activity from the economic point of view, but also very fragile.
+Tourism is a very important activity from an economic point of view, but also very fragile.
 Their interrelations with transport and, above all, with the social aspects make their management very complex.